asmeurer/blog/posts/github-cuts.md

 ## Issues

-1. **Allow anyone to add labels to issues.** At the very least, allow the person who opened the issue to add labels).
+1. **Allow anyone to add labels to issues.** At the very least, allow the person who opened the issue to add labels.

 2. The new issue transfer ability is great, but please **make it require only push access, not admin access.**